rpalovics/Alpenglow/docs/source/general/implement_python_model.rst

 While the core of the framework runs in C++, the fact that Alpenglow uses `SIP <https://www.riverbankcomputing.com/static/Docs/sip/>`_ for its Python bindings allows us to implement models in Python, inheriting from the necessary C++ classes.
 Please note though that this feature is still experimental and may be a little rough arond the edges.

-Let's use a very stimple example for demonstration: the empirical transition probability model.
-This model records how often items follow each other, and always recommenders that empirically most likely next item based on this log.
-Note that even though the name implies that our model should output probabilities, in fact outputting raw counts is the same from an evaluation perspectivel, since the empirical probability is monotonic as a function of counts.
+Let's use a very simple example for demonstration: the empirical transition probability model.
+This model records how often items follow each other, and always recommenders the empirically most likely next item based on this log.
+Note that even though the name implies that our model should output probabilities, in fact outputting raw counts is the same from an evaluation perspective, since the empirical probability is monotonic as a function of counts.

-The following code demonstrates a very simple version implementation of this:
+The following code demonstrates a very simple implementation of this:

 .. code-block:: python